William Pacheco

 Santo Domingo

-William majored in East Indian studies as an undergrad and chose Japanese to fulfill his language requirement.
-He made numerous trips to Japan.
-He studied Japanese ceramics.
+William majored in East Indian studies and chose Japanese to fulfill his language requirement.
+He made several trips to Japan and studied Japanese ceramics.
 He also developed an exchange student program between Harvard and several Japanese schools.
 It became so popular that Tibet and Indonesia were added.
-In the fall of 2023, he went back to school and became a graduate student in the Educational Learning Design program at Harvard, which he will finish this summer (2023).
-Then, he's off to MIT to do research on saving indigenous languages.
+In 2023, he completed graduate studies in the Educational Learning Design program at Harvard.
+Then he was off to MIT and research on the saving of indigenous languages.

-When he wants to relax, though, he said he comes back to making pottery.
-It brings a calm and peaceful creative outlet to his life.
-When we asked him what he likes to do for fun, other than make pottery, he replied, "I love to travel, and learn new languages.
+When he wants to relax, though, he said he makes pottery.
+It's a calm, peaceful and creative outlet in his life.
+When we asked him what he does for fun, other than make pottery, he replied, "I love to travel, and learn new languages.
 I'm just back from a long stay in Bali.
 I learned about the culture and the art, and learned to speak Indonesian.
 But, I also speak Keres at home and some Tibetan.
 When I was studying in France I had to learn French.
 That language was the hardest one for me."

 100 West San Francisco Street, Santa Fe, New Mexico 87501